-The Administrative Board convened four times in 2012.
+The Administrative Board met four times ordinarily and twice extraordinarily in 2013.

-The members of the Executive Committee in 2012 are Jochen Zeitz (Member and Chairman until 11/30/2012), Michel Friocourt, Martin Köppel and Thore Ohlsson (Member and Chairman as of 12/01/2012).
+In 2013, the Executive Committee was composed of Michel Friocourt, Martin Köppel and Thore Ohlsson (Chairman).
 The Executive Committee is responsible for organizing meetings of the Administrative Board and for making decisions when instructed by the Administrative Board to do so on its behalf.

-The members of the Personnel Committee in 2012 are François-Henri Pinault (Chairman), Jochen Zeitz (Member until 11/30/2012), Bernd Illig and Jean-François Palus (Member as of 12/01/2012).
-Personnel Committee meetings are scheduled to coincide with meetings of the Administrative Board.
+In 2013, the Personnel Committee was composed of François-Henri Pinault (Chairman), Bernd Illig and Jean-François Palus.
+The Personnel Committee meets in conjunction with the Administrative Board meetings.
 The Personnel Committee is responsible for entering into and making changes to Managing Directors’ employment contracts and for establishing policies for Human Resources and personnel development.
 The entire Administrative Board decides on issues involving the Managing Directors’ compensations based on recommendations from the Personnel Committee.

-In particular, the Audit Committee is responsible for accounting issues and monitoring the accounting process, the effectiveness of the internal control system, the risk management system, internal audits, compliance and the audit of the financial statements, and here in particular for the required independence of the statutory auditors, issuing the audit assignment to the statutory auditors, defining the audit areas of focus, any additional services to be performed by the statutory auditors and the fee agreement.
+In particular, the Audit Committee is responsible for accounting issues and monitoring the accounting process, the effectiveness of the internal control system, the risk management system, internal audits, compliance and the statutory audit of the financial statements, with particular regard to the required independence of the statutory auditors, issuing the audit mandate to the statutory auditors, defining the audit areas of focus, any additional services to be performed by the auditors and the fee agreement.